-The Dean of Students may grant a voluntary medical leave of absence anytime during a semester or session, so long as appropriate medical documentation is provided.
+The Dean of Students may grant a Voluntary Leave of Absence for medical reasons at any time during a semester or session, so long as appropriate medical documentation is provided.

 INVOLUNTARY MEDICAL LEAVE OF ABSENCE

 The College may require a student to take a medical leave of absence in certain circumstances when the student's health may be adversely impacted or the community may be adversely impacted by the student's continued presence on campus.
 This policy describes how these leaves of absence can be issued and appealed.